giriadini/devops-pipeline/README.md

 3.    /root/.m2 and jenkins workspace need to modified in mvn.sh scripts when the code is cloned. ( because of VM and h/w constraints i have hardcoded these two details)

- Next apporach:  push jar to dockerhub, pull in remote machine and execute.
+ Next apporach:
  =============
+               Jar has to be pushed to dockerhub or any artifactory for deployments.

  Based on the time constraints, dint enhance much on the scipts and other components.